-Toshiba split systems are designed to offer heating and cooling to a single room.
+Toshiba split AC systems are designed to offer heating and cooling to a single room.
 There are units for spaces between 15 and 60 square meters in size.
 Some of the split systems deliver only cooling, while others offer both heating and cooling through high-efficiency heat pumps.
 These ductless units don’t experience heat loss through ducts which helps make them even more efficient, though these units must be installed in every room of a home if they are the only source of cooling or heating available.

 For light commercial applications Toshiba offers a variety of air conditioner solutions.
 There are ducted units, casette-type units, outdoor coolers and under-ceiling coolers.
 The Toshiba solutions are highly efficient and built to cool between 50 and 150 square meters of space.

 VRF or Variable Refrigerant Flow systems are one of the most advanced heating and cooling technologies in the industry today and Toshiba offers three different variations of the system.
 VRF units transfer heat around a building using piped refrigerant.
 The systems are capable of pulling heat out of the air in one section of the home and moving it to a different section.
 That means that heat extracted can be repurposed for improved efficiency.